n. Provisions, Contingent liabilities and contingent assets Provisions

 Generally, the Company is restricted from assigning and subleasing the leased assets.
 The Company also has certain leases of premises with lease terms of 12 months or less and with low value.
 The Company applies the ‘short-term lease’ and ‘lease of low-value assets’ recognition exemptions for these leases.

 c.
-The Company received the penalty order u/s 271(1)(c) for FY 2015-16 and u/s 270A for FY 2016-17 levying penalty aggregating to ' 260.35 Crore.
-The Company has filed a writ petition before Gujarat High Court against these penalty orders wherein the Honourable Gujarat High Court has granted an ad interim stay against the operation and implementation of the penalty orders.
-Considering the facts of the matters, neither provision nor disclosure above under contingent liabilities is considered necessary by the management.
+During the previous year, the Company had received the penalty order u/s 271(1)(c) levying penalty aggregating to ?
+260.35 Crore.
+The Company then filed a writ petition before Gujarat High Court against these penalty orders wherein the Honourable Gujarat High Court had granted an interim stay against the implementation of the said penalty orders.
+Pursuant to favourable quantum appeal order for the subject years at ITAT, Ahmedabad Bench, penalty got reduced to ?
+1.06 Crore.
+The Company then has filed an appeal against this reduced penalty before CIT(A).
+Considering the facts of the matters, neither provision nor disclosure under contingent liabilities is considered necessary by the management.

 e.
 A few lawsuits have been filed on the Company by some of their suppliers for disputes in fulfilment of obligations as per supply agreements.
 Further, few customers of the Company have disputed certain amount as receivable which the Company believes is contractually not payable.
 These matters are pending for hearing before respective courts, the outcome of which is uncertain.
 The management has provided portion of an amount as a matter of prudence which it believes shall be the probable outflow of resources.
 Rest of the claim is not disclosed above under contingent liabilities is considered necessary by the management.

-All transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
+All transactions with related parties are made on terms equivalent to those that prevail in arm’s length transactions.
 Outstanding balances at the year-end are unsecured and settlement occurs in cash.
-There have been no guarantees provided or received for any related party receivables or payables.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

 The Company’s principal financial liabilities comprise borrowings, trade payables and other liabilities.
 The main purpose of these financial liabilities is to finance the Company’s operations.
 The Company’s principal financial assets include investments, loans, trade receivables and other assets, and cash and cash equivalents that the company derive directly from its operations.
 The Company also holds FVTPL investments.